THE HARRY FRANK GUGGENHEIM FOUNDATION

 PHILIP COOK (Sanford School of Public Policy, Duke University).
-Gun theft violence.
+Crime gun theft.
 2015.

 HENAR CRIADO, JORDI DOMENECH, and FRANCISCO HERREROS (Political Science and Sociology, Universidad Complutense de Madrid/Universidad Carlos III de Madrid/Spanish National Research Council).
 Legacies of the past and support for terrorism in the Basque Country.
 2015.